 Yes, mononucleosis is horrible.
 Not only does the inflicted person feel like death, but he feels like death for a long time.
 Just to give you an idea how ill Husband was, he lost 20 pounds in the first three weeks.
-I thought about bottling his saliva for a new weight loss product…nah, too many side effects.
+I thought (briefly) about bottling his saliva for a new weight loss product.

 Who is keeping this stuff from us???

-And if you, no, when you buy some, (because you are not crazy are you?) look for the organic, unrefined, expeller pressed virgin coconut oil which costs about $6.99 for a 14oz. jar.
-At Whole Foods and Trader Joes it is in the same section as all of the other oils.
+And if you, no, when you buy some, (because you are not crazy are you?) look for the organic, unrefined, cold-pressed virgin coconut oil which costs about $6.99 for a 14 ounce jar.
+At Whole Foods and Trader Joe’s it is in the same section as all of the other oils.